LodgeCraft bench made furniture has been featured in numerous national magazines for its furniture crafting excellence

 In 1988, the building was not being used and rain and snow melt were finding their way through the rapidly deteriorating wood-shingle roof and warping the hardwood floor beneath.
 Though efforts were made by volunteers to resurrect its use, the community people would not support a tax referendum to continue its maintenance.The Reality

 The timing of these events coincided with Kincheloe's plans to begin manufacturing furniture, so when his wife Patty (at the time an elementary teacher) came home from a school board meeting and told Tom that the board was discussing option for use or sale of the property, he made a proposal to lease with an option to buy, which is what happened within six months.

 It turned out to be the perfect location to base the company as the aesthetics of the furniture and the building were totally compatible.
 Nine years later, Montana Wood Designs had evolved into a well-established producer of the totally original LodgeCraft line of home furnishing.

 On October 1, 1997, LodgeCraft premiered a second line of furnishings, christened LodgeCraft's Own Montana Renaissance.
 Kincheloe felt that dovetailing the corner joints would represent the traditional quality that his customers associate with LodgeCraft furniture.
 It also provides an aesthetically pleasing look to the Montana Renaissance line which took two years to design and develop.Today

 LodgeCraft Furniture continues to thrive, producing high-quality, wood furnishings for customers around the world.
-We are locationed in NW Montana, at our manufacturing and showroom facility in Somers, Montana.
+We are located in northwest Montana at our manufacturing and showroom facility in Somers.